What kinds of problems does body-psychotherapy address?

 〈 freezing, numbness, under-responsiveness

-As a body-psychotherapist, I look at each problem in the context of the person’s whole life, including the sense of higher purpose or deeper meaning that may be embedded in the symptoms or problems.
+As a body-psychotherapist, I look at each problem in the context of the person’s whole life, including the sense of purpose or deeper meaning that may be embedded in the symptoms or problems.
 The bodywork offers a way to come to deeper realization of the nature of the issue.
 It offers the possibility of new meanings, more compassionate ways of experiencing, and more empowered ways of responding to life.